YellowOnion/steam-runtime-tools/pressure-vessel/wrap.1.md

     If set to `0`, equivalent to `--no-copy-runtime`.

-`PRESSURE_VESSEL_COPY_RUNTIME_INTO` (path or empty string) :   If the string is empty, equivalent to `--no-copy-runtime`.
+`PRESSURE_VESSEL_COPY_RUNTIME_INTO` (path or empty string) :   If the string is empty, it is a deprecated equivalent of
-    Otherwise, equivalent to
-    `--copy-runtime --variable-dir="$PRESSURE_VESSEL_COPY_RUNTIME_INTO"`.
+    `--no-copy-runtime`.
+Otherwise, it is a deprecated equivalent of `--copy-runtime --variable-dir="$PRESSURE_VESSEL_COPY_RUNTIME_INTO"`.

 `PRESSURE_VESSEL_FILESYSTEMS_RO` (`:`-separated list of paths)